 Located at RiverPlace, this railroad-themed splash fountain is a popular spot to cool off in the summer months.
 Hours of operation are 8 a.m. to 10 p.m. daily, from April 1 to October 31.
 Note: The fountain is temporarily closed for repairs.

 Our free open-air trolleys are another fun way to explore the city.
 There are two year-round routes and two seasonal routes, including one for downtown attractions, including the Greenville Zoo and Heritage Green, home of The Children’s Museum of the Upstate.
 More about the trolley

 Falls Park weaves through the heart of downtown and includes public gardens, scenic overlooks, nature trails, picnic areas and the Reedy River with its impressive series of falls.
 Here is where you will find the Liberty Bridge, a pedestrian suspension bridge over the falls.
 Visit Falls Park

 There are lots of fun things to do at the Hughes Main Library, including story time, reading clubs, puppet shows and music programs.
 Visit the library online

 Take a walk through history with this guide to Greenville’s seven historic districts.

 MICE ON MAIN

-On the hunt for a fun, kid-friendly activity?
-See if you can find all 9 of the small bronze mice hidden along the 5 blocks of Main Street, between the Hyatt Regency and the Westin Poinsett hotels.
+Mice on Main is a great way to keep the kids engaged while parents explore Main Street.
+Inspired by the book Goodnight Moon, Mice on Main is a scavenger hunt for nine bronze mice hidden between the Hyatt Regency and Westin Poinsett Hotels.
 Use the Mice on Main Hints for additional help on your scavenger hunt.
 Let the chase begin!

 PUBLIC ART WALKING TOUR